matheusvhs/GMod-CSS-Fix/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> This script installs the CS: S textures that are needed in most Garry`s Mod maps with just one click.
+> This script installs the CS:S textures that are needed in most Garry`s Mod maps with just one click.

 ## Install